trhura/python-myanmar/README.rst

     :alt: Pypi Version

-This package contains a variety of python modules for Myanmar text proccesing, such as *syllabification*, *romanization*, *encoding conversion*, etc. Only python3 is currently supported at the moment.
+This package contains a variety of python modules for Myanmar text proccesing, such as *syllabification*, *romanization*, *encoding conversion*, *nrc validation* etc. Only python3 is currently supported at the moment.

 Installation
 ============